International

 pays a premium to buy insurance from a commercial capital

-cost of the premium is added to the cost of the investment
+The cost of the premium is added to the cost of

-and charged to the client, as is the administrative cost
+the investment and charged to the client, as is the administrative

-credit insurer will be guaranteed by new legislation creating
+capital credit insurer will be guaranteed by new legislation

-a state capital credit re-insurer (similar to the USA Federal
+creating a state capital credit re-insurer (similar to

 Although, of course, it is possible to arrange things so that the money